What is The Difference Between Product Manager and Project Manager?

 A project manager holds an analytical role.
 It is the responsibility of the project manager to ensure the project progresses fluently, deliveries are on time, and deadlines and milestones met.
 The project manager controls and organizes all the moving segments — developers, graphic artists, clientele and everyone involved — keeping each individual on track to perform as one integrated unit.

 In product management, you’re required to make difficult choices while scoping out the project and to improvise when necessary.
 You have to ensure that the user experience really does consider who the end user really is.
 You need to know the right time to move a product into testing and when to delay a release due to a specific function or feature working sub-optimally.
-A product manager needs to understand the long-term roll out plans and business objectives of the organization and client, then carefully align these plans with an initial product launch.
+A product manager needs to understand the long-term rollout plans and business objectives of both the organization and the client.
+They must then carefully align these plans with the initial product launch.

 You have to understand how best to navigate development roadblocks and hurdles and how best to incorporate feedback and change directions as necessary.
 And much, much more.